Dreamwalker420/honeypot/README.md

-# Kirk Powell
 # CS 410/591 - Computer Security
-# Final Project
+# Final Project : Honeypot

-# honeypot
+## Descriptiong:
-Simple Honeypot Implementation
+A simple Honeypot Implementation

+## Contact
+Kirk Powell
+kirk.powell@siu.edu

 # Installation
 Do not use this service without being aware of the full consequence.
 It will open a bash terminal to the machine with no restrictions.
 It is designed to entice a hacker to track their activities and garner as much information about them before the honeypot is compromised, destroyed, or otherwise incapacitated.